-Intent Intent/Implementation Implementation Professional Studies linked to the Teachers' Standards ITT Core Content Framework Trainee sessions/training opportunities and mentor responsibilities modules for the L will cove a teache tent fulfils the requirements of the that the students need to complete evel 6 element of their course and er the pedagogy and practice of being er.
+Intent Intent/Implementation Implementation Professional Studies linked to the Teachers' Standards ITT Core Content Framework Trainee sessions/training opportunities and mentor responsibilities The content fulfils the requirements of the modules that the students need to complete for the Level 6 element of their course and will cover the pedagogy and practice of being a teacher.
 The framework has been mapped to guide the mentors and students to relevant aspects of the CCF that link to key elements of their training.
 It is anticipated that these sessions will raise students' awareness of the content of each of the key evidence statements.
 The mapping exercise has been designed to ensure that the student and mentor have the best possible understanding of the focus of each week.
 The weeks can, however, be revised in response to the developmental needs of the student.
-1 SERIAL SERIAL DAYS BLOCK A Wed School-based Managing behaviour As part-time students initially spend one Learn how to: day a week in school, the tasks are repeated to give the same opportunity for Lean now to. students to gain the relevant Develop a positive, predictable and safe experience/information over a longer environment for pupils, by: period of time.

-1. Receiving clear, consistent and effective mentoring in how to respond quickly to any behaviour or bullying (including homophobic, biphobic and transphobic bullying) that threatens emotional safety.
+SERIAL DAYS BLOCK A 1 Mon- School-based Tues Learn how to: Develop a positive, predictable and safe environment for pupils, by: 1.
+Receiving clear, consistent and effective mentoring in how to respond quickly to any behaviour or bullying (including homophobic, Work with school-based mentor to develop an understanding of the DfE Teacher Workload documentation and how it has been applied to the school.
+Trainees to have access to all the relevant school policies.
+Trainee activity biphobic and transphobic bullying) that threatens emotional safety.